CLSherrod/clsherrod.github.io/_posts/2008-09-07-why-you-are-failing.md

 date: 2008-09-07
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/why-you-are-failing/"
+permalink: /why-you-are-failing/
 ---
 Last week I had a mastermind member call me the Internet Marketing guru of the group.
 Quite flattering and it made me uncomfortable because I look up to many others as gurus of Internet Marketing.
 Then he called me the guru of websites which I would agree with as I"ve been creating them for 13 or so years more than anyone I know.